Advice, support and help for children and young people with Neurodiversity Needs

 This page provides information on support and resources available for social communication differences, attention, activity, and other behaviours.
+All children and young people should be being supported to engage with strategies at home and in school or in the environments that are important to them.

 There are several characteristics that can look like neurodivergent needs.
 Whether they are or not, we have created some resource packs to help with these needs.